teamt5-it/official-website/_drafts/2019-07-10-acc-event-briefing.md

 ---
 photo courtesy of: pixabay.com

-TeamT5 CEO TT Tsai is honored to be the one of the speakers on the topic “Respond Before Incident, intelligence-driven proactive threat hunting case-study from Taiwan” at Australia Cyber Conference
+TT Tsai, the CEO of TeamT5, is invited to be one of the keynote speakers in Australia Cyber Conference 2019.
+He will share his experience in cybersecurity with the topic “Respond Before Incident, intelligence-driven proactive threat hunting case-study from Taiwan” to global experts and industry leaders.

 **Time:** 2019 7th-9th Oct